 Having strong emotional intelligence means you are able to identify an overloaded boss and when a situation is becoming out of hand so that you can step in and take control.
 Managing up is critical to the success of your career.

 NB: Workplace bullying is a different issue and should not be tolerated.
 If you feel that you are a victim of bullying or discrimination, you should flag this to HR as soon as possible.

 Your role will often include wearing many hats…

-Not only will you be the EA, but at different times during your role, you will also most likely be HR, Procurement, Facilities, Office First Aider and Bouncer to your leader’s office.
-These different ‘hats’ offer you excellent opportunities to immerse yourself into areas of the business that aren’t in your “day to day” role, but can also be a prioritising nightmare when tasks outside of your usual scope crop up during a particularly busy time full of time sensitive projects.
+At different times throughout your role, you will most likely be HR, Procurement, Facilities, Office First Aider and Bouncer to your leader’s office.
+These different ‘hats’ offer you excellent opportunities to immerse yourself into areas of the business that aren’t in your “day to day” role.
+However, this can also be a prioritising nightmare when tasks outside of your usual scope crop up during a particularly busy time full of time sensitive projects.

 It is important to maintain control of your tasks, making sure to prioritise and not take on too much outside of your main responsibilities.
 If you feel like you are being pulled in too many directions that are not directly benefiting your boss or his/her business priorities, pushing back with confidence or having a discrete word with your Exec is crucial.

 Sometimes it can be your own boss asking you to leap completely out of your job spec, such as asking you to assist in personal matters when you are not a private PA.
 Boundary setting is important and there is no harm in subtly reminding them that you are unable to complete a task because you are working on other priorities for them.
 If, however, you have the capacity and want to take on more, it is always great to learn new things!

 Which leads us nicely to our third point…